sandra-calvo/smarthomes/README.md

 http://yourAppName.au-syd.mybluemix.net/ui - Sydney

 **Fantastic!
 Your web app is ready.**
-Now you can interact with the machine learning model you created from the webapp. :+1:
+Now you can interact start creating your personalized dashboard. :+1:

+# PHASE 2
+## Visualize your data

+# PHASE 3
+## Add AI to your application - Watson Assistant -

-### Step 14.
-Create Watson Assistant service on IBM Cloud
+### Step X. Create Watson Assistant service on IBM Cloud
 With IBM Watson™ Assistant service you can build a solution that understands natural-language input and uses machine learning to respond to customers in a way that simulates a conversation between humans.

 Go to your IBM Cloud account and open the catalog.
 Look for Watson Assistant service and click on it.